Assess: Personality and potential

 The Thomas HPTI is a self-report questionnaire.
 Individuals indicate their level of agreement on a 1-7 Likert scale (1 ‘disagree completely’ to 7 ‘agree completely) with 78 unique items.
-The HPTI takes just 8 minutes to complete.
+The HPTI takes approximately 10 minutes to complete.

 Reliability and Validity: